 Intended outcome Success criteria Impact To improve academic progress of PP pupils through quality first teaching For all pupils, including PP pupils to progress greater than that of all pupils nationally.
 PP and Non-PP P8 scores to be above 0.
-For 2022, the Progress 8 score for our disadvantaged pupils was -0.12 and attainment 8 was 44.
-S For the gap between PP and Non-PP pupils, measured by P8, tosignificantly reduce.
-The gap to be no greater than 0.2 by 2024.
-The national Attainment 8 score for disadvantaged pupils in 2021/22 was 37.5 and for non-disadvantaged pupils it was 52.6.
-For Progress 8, the national average score for disadvantaged pupils was -0.55 and for non-disadvantaged pupils it was 0.15.
-At KS3, disadvantages pupils achieved broadly in line with non-disadvantaged pupils.
-To improve literacy and numeracy levels so that pupils are able to access the whole curriculum For all pupils, including PP pupils to receive additional literacy and numeracy sessions to improve confidence and ability.
-Overall percentage of disadvantaged pupils achieving EBACC Grade 4+ increased by 9%.
-Pupils to receive targeted interventions to improve literacy and numeracy levels.
-Bedrock and accelerated reader packages have been implemented.
-The library has been re-branded and a new librarian has been appointed.
-Pupils with the lowest reading ages in KS3 benefited from the intervention package delivered by our newly appointed literacy coach.
-Improve attendance levels and limit exclusions Attendance for all pupils to be above 97% (pre-pandemic levels).The gap between PP and Non-PP pupils to be decrease.
-Attendance for all pupils improved by 5.3% in 21/22 and for disadvantaged pupils the increase was 2.1% The persistent absence rate of the school to be lower than national average (2019 13.7%, school rate in 2021 which includes COVID issues at 31.38%) New 'Satellite Centre' has been opened to reduce the number of external exclusions.
-A 'Success Centre' has been opened which hosts a suite of interventions in order to prevent and limit exclusions.
-Attendance is being tracked and home visits are being conducted.
+For the gap between PP and Non-PP pupils, measured by P8, to significantly reduce.
+For 2023, the Progress 8 score for our disadvantaged pupils was in line with national average.
+At KS3, disadvantages pupils achieved broadly in line with nondisadvantaged pupils.
+To improve literacy and numeracy levels so that pupils are ableto access the whole curriculum For all pupils, including PP pupils to receive additional literacy and numeracy sessions to improve confidence and ability.
+Literacy and numeracy levels to increase.
+Accelerated reader packages have now been implemented within the English curriculum.
+Staff voice shows a positive impact of this package on pupils love of reading and initial figures show over 70% of pupils in years 7 and 8 are now on track to either achieve or exceed age related expectations.
+All of our PP students were provided with a free book of their choice from our annual book fair.
+Termly NGRT test show that disadvantaged pupils standardized reading scores are now in line with national figures for all pupils.
+Pupils now experience a newly introduced form time session (every two weeks) on numeracy.
+Staff voice show there has been a positive impact on fluency within maths lessons.

+Improve attendance levels and limit exclusions Attendance for all pupils to be above 97% (pre-pandemic levels).
+The gap between PP and Non-PP pupils to be decrease.
+Attendance for all pupils improved by 2.5% in 22/23.
+Disadvantaged pupils are 2.2% above the national average in the current year.
+The persistent absence rate of the school to be lower than national average.
+Our 'Success Centre' has been relaunched which hosts a suite of interventions in order to prevent and limit exclusions.
+The appointment of an attendance officer has ensured that is being tracked and home visits are being conducted which has led to our increased attendance.
+The recent appointment of a pastoral coach will also work to prevent and limit exclusions.
 Provide meaningful support to pupils with Social, Emotional and Mental Health problems.
 Pupils listed on the SEND register for SEMH to be positive about the support they receive, including PP pupils.
 Pupil, staff and parent voice shows that the majority of pupils feel positive about the support they have received in school and are more confident and successful in their lessons.